-Once you’ve used the name, repeat is silently to yourself several times.
+Once you've used the name, repeat it silently to yourself several times.
 Use it occasionally in the conversation, and make sure to write it down once they leave.

 Focus on a particular feature of a person's face.
 It could be blue eyes, their haircut, or a friendly smile.
 Connect their name to a visual anchor so you remember it easily.
 For example, "This is Bonnie.
 Bonnie does not have a bonnet on."
 It's also helpful to link each person's name to an image.
 In this case, I might visualize a giant bonnet on Bonnie's head.